Monday, May 19, 2014

 …the urge to scream.

 As it was, he wished he hadn’t promised he wouldn’t get out of bed, because right now he wanted to do more of what he’d just done—break something.
 Or maybe punch someone (preferably several someones).
-He needed to do something with this sudden influx of adrenaline-fueled fury—sitting still was not his forte, and since he couldn’t go back out and avenge the deaths of the 715 Sherwood crew who’d perished in a glorious battle…
+He needed to do something with this sudden influx of adrenaline-fueled fury—sitting still was not his forte, and since he couldn’t go back out and avenge the deaths of the 715 Sherwood crew who’d perished in glorious battle…

 Blinking, Dominic gave himself a hard mental shake as he shoved a lid on that train of thought.
 It was getting a little too Klingon for his taste.
 And while he had no problem admitting the fact that he was half-Klingon, he steadfastly refused to act like one.